Rodgers, Jones star for Packers in 31-24 victory over Chiefs

 Rodgers again found Jones out of the backfield, and this time he found a lane through the entire Kansas City secondary.
 It was a foot race from there, and the speedy running back hop-skipped over the goal line to finish off the 67-yard touchdown reception.

-“He’s an explosive weapon,” LaFleur said.
-“You don’t find too many running backs that can go out there and produce like that.
-You don’t see many running backs that you can put them on the outside and run a slant-and-go.
-I think he’s dynamic as a runner, a receiver, a pass protector.”

-The Chiefs were forced to punt on the ensuing possession and never got the ball back.
+The Chiefs were forced to punt on their ensuing possession and never got another chance.

-“We played hard and aggressive,” Reid said, “but you know?
-When two good teams play each other, sometimes a turnover here or there can affect you and that’s a little bit what happened tonight.
-But we can all do better, starting with me and my guys.”

 HALL OF FAME